 Kids Under Construction, “KUC” for short, is a support group exclusively for kids.
 It is designed to assist children in understanding and coping with a cancer diagnosis, whether it is their own diagnosis or that of a family member or friend.
 KUC provides a relaxed atmosphere for the kids to be comfortable with their emotions and bond with each other by participating in structured, therapeutic activities and outings.
 Contact office for more information.

-Update – January 2019 – The children’s support group is back and looking for children ages 6 to 12 years old that have someone in their immediate family affected with cancer.
-The program is six weeks long and meets twice a month on Wednesday evenings from 6:30 p.m. to 8:00 p.m., beginning in March 2019.
+Update 2020 – The children’s support group is looking for children ages 6 to 12 years old that have someone in their immediate family affected with cancer.
+The program is six weeks long and meets twice a month on Wednesday evenings from 6:30 p.m. to 8:00 p.m.
+When we have enough children registered to have KUC up and running, we will then schedule new sessions.

 According to the National Cancer Institute report, approximately 24% of adults who are diagnosed with cancer have school aged children.
 Studies suggest that children living with a parent or guardian diagnosed with cancer are under unique kinds of stress, which may place them at a higher risk for adjustment problems, inconsistent or poor academic performance, anxiety and behavior problems at school and at home.
 The importance of both understanding then attending to the psychosocial needs of children in this situation is critical to the continued healthy functioning of the family.
 The H.O.P.E.’s Kids Under Construction Program (KUC) is designed to educate and give support for children whose parents are fighting cancer.